WishList Migration Kit

-We get requests all the time from folks wanting to switch their existing membership site from WishList to DAP, or from Amember, or from YourMembers, from eMember, from Membergate, etc. We’ve lost count of the total migrations we’ve done over the years.
-And every single one of them – without exception – has been thrilled with DAP and have happily stayed with DAP ever since.
+We get many requests from folks wanting to switch their existing membership site from WishList to DAP, or from Amember to DAP, from Magic Member, YourMembers, eMember, Membergate, etc. We’ve honestly lost count of the number of migrations we’ve done over the years.
+And every single one of those users who switched to DAP, has been thrilled with DAP and has continued to stay with DAP ever since.

 In almost all cases, they all wanted to switch their main “bread-and-butter” membership site over to DAP, because of many things that DAP does that the others don’t.
-Or because their current membership site stopped working, or because their developers stopped supporting it (or their support is non-existent), or they’ve gone out of business, or simply because the plugins just don’t scale well for a large membership site, like DAP can.
+Or maybe because their current membership plugin doesn’t let them do what they want to do, or because their developers stopped supporting it (or support is non-existent), or they’ve gone out of business, or simply because the plugins just don’t scale well for a large membership site, like DAP can.

 Anyway, we decided to write a blog post about how to do that for those of you considering doing it yourself.